Home Warranty Pool Coverage: What Equipment Is Covered & Add-On Costs

 What You Must Do to Keep Coverage Valid

-Home warranty companies will deny pool-related claims if they determine the failure was caused by neglect or lack of maintenance.
+Home warranty companies will deny pool-related claims if they determine the failure was caused by neglect, improper installation, or lack of maintenance.
 To keep your coverage valid, most providers require:

 • Regular water chemistry testing, maintaining proper pH, chlorine, and alkalinity levels